Moreh Responsibilities

 • Work collaboratively with Children, Youth, Adult Ministries, and Worship Arts ministries to ensure that all programming elements of weekend services and ministry programs are operating effectively.

-• Oversee ministry events unique to the Assembly, but consistent with the practices of the Assembly.
+• Oversee events unique to the Assembly, but consistent with the practices of the Assembly.

 • Provide administrative oversight for the Assembly, including personnel, and budget.
 Build relationships to strengthen and unify not only this Assembly but our Assembly as a whole